ilex-paraguariensis/yerbamate/README.md

 ```
 This will create a snapshot of the current model in a separate folder.
 Keeping track of the version.

-## Create your own packages
+## Publish your models
+If you are using mate in a public repo, then anyone can install your models in their own mate project.

-You can install a model from a git repository:
+To install a model from a git repository:
 ```
 mate install https://gitlab.com/fancyExampleName/fancyModelRepo
 ````
 Or, if the repo is on github, you can use the shorthand notation:

 ```
 mate install ilex-paraguariensis/ResNet
 ```

 ## Contact